dirtycajunrice/scripts/README.md

   -h, --help     Print this help text.

 Upload the contents of plaintext document to a hastebin.
-Invocation with no arguments takes input from stdin or pipe. haste server location can be changed with the $HASTE_SERVER environment variable
+Invocation with no arguments takes input from pipe. haste server location can be changed with the $HASTE_SERVER environment variable
 ```